Harmony with A. R. Rahman: Web Series Review

 - The end of every episode is something that you’ll always look forward to as Rahman and the musician in the episode give us a masterpiece which is a complex blend of classical and western music.

-- The last 20 minutes of the last (fifth) episode is the culmination of the series wherein the four musicians and A. R. Rahman come together to deliver a mesmerizing symphony.
+- The last 20 minutes of the last (fifth) episode is the culmination of the series wherein the four musicians and A. R. Rahman comes together to deliver a mesmerizing symphony.

 ‘Harmony with A. R. Rahman’ stays true to its name, achieving harmony between Indian classical music and western music, blessed by the skills of the maestro, A. R. Rahman, and the talented four musicians.